 - Universal use of SSNs: Just about every major financial decision you make requires a Social Security number.
 It’s a widely-used source of identity verification, so if it’s compromised, you’re in trouble.
 Back in 2011, the Social Security Administration began randomly assigning SSNs.
 On one hand, this removed the geographical significance of each number, increasing privacy.
 But on the other, it makes it more difficult for financial institutions to catch fraudsters because their SSNs can’t be used to determine a state of origin.

-- Massive PII exposure: Personally identifiable information exposure is at an all time high.
+- Massive PII exposure: The exposure of personally identifiable information is at an all time high.
 From data breaches to people-search sites, hundreds of millions of sensitive records are just waiting to be exploited by fraudsters.
 Combined with social engineering, fraudsters can use PII to access more sensitive information, like SSNs.
 Identity theft often begins by looking for the right target, so minimizing your personal information exposure online is an important step to preventing synthetic ID theft.

 - Credit system faults: Gaps in the credit process can let fraudsters apply for credit at financial institutions with their synthetic identities.
 Even if institutions reject these identities, their rejections can be leveraged as “proof” of existence in future attempts with other financial institutions.